kdrag0n/protonaosp.kdrag0n.dev/docs/discover/features.md

 ## Pixel-exclusive features {#pixel-exclusive}

 Not all Pixel-exclusive features are supported due to their proprietary nature.
-The following features are available (depending on your device generation, similar to the stock OS):
+The following features are supported (depending on your device generation, like on the stock OS):

 - Active Edge
 - Adaptive connectivity
 - Adaptive Sound
 - Assistant quick phrases
 - Auto-rotate face detection
+- Call screening
 - Flip to Shhh
 - Increased touch sensitivity
 - Live Caption